sclaussen/apex/README.md

-## Notes
+## Macros

-Subsystem Dependency Chain:
-- Feed A ON -> Feed ON
-- Feed B ON -> Wave ON
-- Feed C ON -> Siphon ON
-- Feed D ON -> Maintenance ON
-- Maintenance ON => Return OFF
-- Return OFF => Skimmer OFF, ATO-Enabled OFF
-- Skimmer OFF => ATO-Enabled OFF
-- ATO-Enabled OFF => ATO OFF

-Macros:

 - Feed A: Feed
   - Feed virtual outlet
   - 15 minutes
   - MP40s MP40-Feed (15% Nutrient)
   - Powerheads off
+  - Radions 100%
+  - Dependency chain
+    - Feed A ON -> Feed ON, or Feed-Timer ON -> Feed ON
-  - Lights 100%
+    - Feed ON -> MP40 MP40-Feed, Powerheads OFF, Radions 100%
+    - Feed-Timer ON -> Feed-AFS ON

 ```
 Fallback OFF